Gardens of Tasmania

 Dinner tonight is at a local restaurant.

 Enjoy a leisurely day’s drive along the picturesque East Coast down to Hobart.
-Stop for morning tea in an historic house and garden at Malahide, followed by a visit to the picturesque port town of Bicheno.
+On the way, stop for a visit to the picturesque port town of Bicheno.
+Then, explore the Tasmanian Bushland Garden near Orford.
+This regional botanic garden is devoted to Tasmanian native plants, featuring some of the rare and threatened plants of this region.

 Continue to Hobart and check in to the hotel, before dinner in a local restaurant.